Hearing set for Spraggs man charged with burglary, theft

-A Spraggs man is facing charges after he allegedly broke into Franklin Township home and stole a woman’s purse.
+A Spraggs man awaits a preliminary hearing for burglary and theft charges following allegations he broke into a Franklin Township residence and stole a woman’s purse.

 Tevan Mykal McDowell, 26, was arrested and charged with one felony count each of burglary and criminal trespass, one misdemeanor count of theft and a summary count of criminal mischief.

-According to the criminal complaint filed in the office of Greene County Magisterial District Judge Glenn Bates, state police were dispatched to a Wayne Village home around 1:30 a.m.
+According to the criminal complaint filed in the office of Magisterial District Judge Glenn Bates, state police were dispatched to a Wayne Village residence at around 1:30 a.m.
 Dec.
-3 for a report of a disturbance, and upon arrival officers were informed by a neighbor that they heard yelling and glass breaking.
+3 for a report of a disturbance.
+Officers were informed by a neighbor that they heard yelling and glass breaking from the residence, police said.

-Police spoke with two women, who reported that prior to them calling police they were inside the home when McDowell broke a back window, reached through and unlocked the door, and then entered the residence, the complaint states.
+Officers spoke with two women at the residence, who said prior to them calling police they were inside the residence when a man known to them, later identified as McDowell, broke a back window, reached through and unlocked the door, and then entered the residence, the complaint states.

-The women reported that once McDowell was inside he allegedly stole a purse belonging to one of them and fled.
+The women said once McDowell was inside he allegedly took a purse belonging to one of them and then fled the scene, the complaint states.

+The incident stemmed from a recent break-up between McDowell and one of the women, the complaint states.

+One woman who said was living in the residence said McDowell “had no right or privilege to be at the residence and was not wanted within,” the complaint states.

-McDowell was arraigned on the charges Dec.
-4 and was released on $20,000 unsecured bail.
-His preliminary hearing is scheduled for Friday.
+McDowell was arraigned on the charges on Dec.
+4. Following arraignment, he was released on $20,000 unsecured bail.
+His preliminary hearing for the charges has been scheduled to be held before Magisterial District Judge David Balint on Dec.
+11.

 (0) comments